 Tracing the past of Ho Chi Minh City (formerly named Saigon), we found some photos of this city on 20th century.
 Saigon in the past was not only gentle but also splendid with beautiful girls in ao dai, street food shoulder poles, delicious street foods and drinks.
 These things have been beautiful memories of many generations of Saigon people and made Saigon unique.

 In those years, there weren’t many kinds of street foods.
 Saigon wasn’t as crowded as it is today.
-But in photos we can feel how the “Pearl of Far East” luxuriant and flourish was.
+But in the following photos, we can feel how the “Pearl of Far East” luxuriant and flourish was.
 Those days there are many street food shoulder poles and rolling metal food carts which got around Saigon streets all day.

-Shoulder poles that was put on the pavements were the “store” of vendors.
-Children, adults and elders came there to buy and bring home or eat right on the streets on small chairs beside the shoulder poles.
+Shoulder poles that were put on the pavements were the “store” of vendors.
+Children, adults, and elders came there to buy and bring home or eat right on the streets on small chairs beside the shoulder poles.
 Many special dishes of Saigon street foods have been sold until today.

 Fruit shoulder pole